Blackpool man Ryan J Smith so proud to have debut feature film shown at Regent this Friday night

 The film is expected to be released through that platform at some point near Christmas.

-‘Lottery’ features of a cast of five London-based actors, headed by Mitchell Fisher in the central role.
+‘Lottery’ features of a cast of London-based actors, headed by Mitchell Fisher and Niamh Branigan.

 Ryan is not one to rest on his laurels – filming for his next feature film, a thriller called ‘Talking to Ghosts’, begins on Saturday.